-At the Council’s January 8 meeting, a six-member* group chose Charlie Luke, who represents District 6, as the Chair.
+At the Council’s January 5 meeting, the seven-member group chose Amy Fowler, who represents District 7, as the Chair.
 James Rogers, who represents District 1, was chosen as the Vice Chair.

 SALT LAKE CITY – The year 2020 in Salt Lake City was calamitous, to say the least.
 There was a windstorm that took out more than 1,000 trees, earthquakes in March, a series of protests and rallies on equity and policing, and the ongoing worldwide pandemic. […]